Proudly Celebrating America’s 250th Anniversary

 Why are my brakes grinding?

-Grinding often means the brake pads are worn out and metal is contacting the rotor.
-The vehicle should be inspected right away.
+Grinding usually means the brake pad material on at least one brake pad is worn out and metal is contacting the rotor.
+The vehicle should be inspected right away to avoid severe brake damage or possible brake failure.

 Do brake rotors always need to be replaced?